garysheng/faithwalk-os/perspectives/the-heroism-required-for-fatherhood.md

 **This requires becoming someone worthy of that trust.** Not just financially capable, but spiritually mature enough to model character your children will absorb.
 Disciplined enough to create the calm, stable environment where love can grow.
 Wise enough to navigate a hostile culture while protecting innocent hearts.

+As Father Josiah Trenham puts it:

+> "Marriage and sexuality is such a big deal that if you don't get it right, it will ruin your life.
+God created marriage in his wisdom to be able to unify a whole bunch of extremely important things together...
+If you take any one of those things outside of the bonds of marriage, you're going to have trouble."

+This is precisely why the preparation for fatherhood is so demanding—because getting marriage wrong doesn't just affect you, it affects generations.

-You have to develop the skills to earn enough money to support a family in an economy designed to prevent family formation.
+As a future father, you have to develop the skills to earn enough money to support a family in an economy designed to prevent family formation.
 You need the spiritual strength to resist cultural pressures that will constantly tempt you toward compromise. *[See: Sever Your Ties With Modern Culture](../principles/sever-your-ties-with-modern-culture.md) for practical steps to disentangle from systems that make sin feel natural and righteousness feel heroic.* You must cultivate the patience and wisdom to guide children through their formation when every external force works against you.

 It seems that most men have given up on trying.
 It's hard to blame.
 Too many have accepted childlessness as inevitable or postponed family formation indefinitely while chasing careers, experiences, or personal fulfillment.
 The ones who do attempt families often do so without the spiritual preparation the task demands.